Single-valued integration and double copy: Verdier duality and differential forms

 \begin{proposition} We have a commutative diagram where every arrow is a quasi-isomorphism of complexes:

 where $A\min B$ denotes $A \min (A \cap B)$ and $B\min A$ denotes $B\min (A\cap B)$.
 Thus, we have a canonical isomorphism

 \end{proposition}

 \begin{proof} Every arrow is an inclusion morphism and so the diagram commutes.
 The horizontal arrow along the top is a quasi-isomorphism by Proposition \ref{prop: commutejj} and the Poincar\'{e} lemma $\CC_{X\min A\cup B}\simeq \A^\bullet_{X\min A\cup B}$.
-The first part of Proposition \ref{prop:PD simpler log forms conjugate} applied to $(X\min B,A\min B)$ and $(X\min A,B\min A)$ implies that the vertical arrows on both sides are quasi-isomorphisms.
+The first part of Proposition \ref{prop:PD simpler log forms conjugate} applied to $(X\min B,A\min B)$ and $(X\min A,B\min A)$ implies that the vertical arrows on both sides are quasi-isomorphisms (for the vertical arrow on the left-hand side we use the version without complex conjugation which is explained in the proof of Proposition \ref{prop:PD simpler log forms conjugate}).
 Now we claim that the inclusion

 is a quasi-isomorphism.
 This inclusion is an isomorphism on restriction to $X\min B$, so it is enough to prove that the cohomology sheaf of the complex $\A^\bullet_X(\log A\cup B)(-B)$ vanishes at a point of $B$.
 We leave it the reader to mimick the proof of the first part of Proposition \ref{prop:PD simpler log forms conjugate} in order to produce a contracting homotopy for the local sections of this complex of sheaves around a point of $B$ (integrate with respect to a local equation for an irreducible component of $B$).
 Since the diagram commutes, the remaining arrow is also a quasi-isomorphism.
 The last statement follows from the fact that all complexes appearing in the diagram consist of soft sheaves. \end{proof}